Understanding America’s Rifle

 Modern Sporting Rifle Facts

-- The AR in “AR-15” rifle stands for ArmaLite rifle, after the company that developed it in the 1950s.
+- The “AR” in “AR-15” rifle stands for ArmaLite rifle, after the company that developed it in the 1950s.
 “AR” does NOT stand for “assault rifle” or “automatic rifle.”

 - AR-15-style rifles are NOT “assault weapons” or “assault rifles.”
-An assault rifle is fully automatic — a machine gun.
+An assault rifle is fully automatic, a machine gun.
 Automatic firearms have been severely restricted from civilian ownership since 1934.

 - These rifles’ accuracy, reliability, ruggedness and versatility serve target shooters and hunters well.
 They are true all-weather firearms.

-- Chamberings include .22, .223 (5.56 x 45mm), 6.8 SPC, .308, .450 Bushmaster and about a dozen others.
+- Modern sporting rifles are chambered in .22 LR, .223 (5.56 x 45mm), 6.8 SPC, .308, .450 Bushmaster and in many other calibers.
 Upper receivers for pistol calibers such as 9 mm, .40, and .45 are available.
 There are even .410 shotgun versions.

-- AR-15-style rifles are no more powerful than other hunting rifles of the same caliber and in most cases are chambered in calibers less powerful than common big-game hunting cartridges like the 30-06 Springfield and .300 Win.
+- AR-15-style rifles are no more powerful than other hunting rifles of the same caliber and in most cases are chambered in calibers less powerful than common big-game hunting cartridges like the .30-06 Springfield and .300 Win.
 Mag.

 - The AR-15 platform is modular.
 Owners like being able to affix different “uppers” (the barrel and chamber) to the “lower” (the grip, stock).